digitalbricklayer/techteapotcom/src/content/posts/an-end-to-var-life/index.md

 This was the first time I thought OPENXTRA might have a long term future.
 That I might *finally* get paid! :smile:

 Around 2006 or 2007 we did do some things I think were genuinely innovative.
 We paid a large four figure sum for a Java based e-commerce platform.
-We built what I think for a time in the late 2000s was a leading e-commerce website in our tiny niche.
+We built what I think for a time in the late 2000s early 2010s was the leading e-commerce website in our tiny niche.

 {{< figure src="images/e4-product-page2.JPG#center" caption="Figure 1: A product page from circa 2006." alt="A product page from circa 2006" >}}

 {{< figure src="images/confignbuy.png#center" caption="Figure 2: Config &amp; Buy circa 2006." alt="Config and buy from circa 2006" >}}

+Many thanks to Dean for sterling work on the various websites.

 ## The Great Recession Hits

 For a long time things went on as before.

 The thing that hit us hardest were supplier issues.
 Suppliers get bought out by larger companies.
 It is a fact of VAR life.
-What surprised me was the number of suppliers being bought out and the fact that a number simply dumped the existing suppliers.
+What surprised me was the number of suppliers being bought out and the fact that a number simply dumped the existing supply network.

-We put a lot of effort into building a customer base for some of these companies and it is heart breaking to see all of that effort wasted.
+We put a lot of effort into building a customer base for some of these companies and it is heart breaking to see all of that effort going down the drain.
 Worse, the customers we had to let go, often held us responsible when we had no control over the situation at all.

 ## Google Gave and Google Hath Taken Away